tigoe/DataloggingExamples/wifi-datalogger.md

 The first question, what is being gathered, will depend on your particular case, of course.
 The examples given here were written to gather lighting data: illuminance and color temperature.
 Your characteristics will vary.

 #### When Is Each Set of Sensor Readings Taken?
 It's useful to attach a timestamp to each set of sensor readings, and it's useful to use some time standards.
-The simplest solution is to let the server time stamp each reading.
+The simplest solution is to let the server time stamp each reading, ad the servers in this collection do.
 However, there may be reasons to time stamp locally by the microcontroller.
 If that is the case, then you want to attach a real-time clock to the microcontroller, or use a controller with one built-in, like the Nano 33 IoT or the MKR boards.
 The [RTCZero]((https://www.arduino.cc/reference/en/libraries/rtczero/)) library lets you access that realtime clock, and the WiFi libraries let you set the clock by making a network time server request, using the command `WiFi.getTime()`.
 For more on time in connected systems, see [this page](timestamps).

 ### Where Was the Data Gathered?